 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 Weather in Philadelphia

-Weather in Philadelphia is warm and a little rainy (also humid) in the summer, with July temperatures usually ranging from 72ºF to 89ºF.
-Fall and spring are not as wet and also more mild, so this would be the best time to visit.
+Weather in Philadelphia is warm and a little rainy (also humid) in the summer, with July temperatures, usually ranging from 72ºF to 89ºF.
+Fall and spring are not as wet and milder, so this would be the best time.

 If you will be visiting in the summer, it’s best to bring light fabrics and colors since the temperatures are hot and humid.
 Shorts and t-shirts in cotton would be great.